 Sawing wood is quick and easy thanks to the modern table saws we have today.
 They are great tools, but they are not without problems.
 A common problem when using this tool is that sudden, your table saw starts smoking, and mysterious burns appear on the wood.
 This is, of course, not fun, but it can point to some serious problems.
 So, what’s the deal with my table saw burning wood?

-The type of wood and the friction between the blade and the wood are the two main causes of burn marks.
+The type of wood and the friction between the blade and the wood are the two main causes of the table saw leaving burn marks.
 Cherry and walnut are highly sensitive woods.
 Possible causes include a dull or dirty blade, an incorrectly aligned or wrong blade, or pushing the stock too slowly.

 This article will learn you how to properly diagnose any burn your table saw blade is causing.
 Once you understand this, you will be able to fix the problems.
 Taking these actions will burning the wood, extend the life of your blades and table saw, but you also avoid having to throw away expensive wood.